-To be awarded federal financial aid, the student must submit an Application for Admission and Evaluation (AAE) to the Campus Center Director or apply for admission through the Office of Admissions.
-Preference will be given to those whose files are complete by April 1 or at least ninety (90) days prior to the first term of enrollment, for the academic award year (July 1 to June 30).
+To be awarded federal financial aid, the student must submit an Application for Admission through the Office of Admissions.
+Preference will be given to those whose files are complete by April 1 for the academic award year (July 1 to June 30).